Two Homes, One Goal: Innovative Disease Research

 During its first ten years, the Institute's focus on methods of drug discovery led to an increasing breadth of collaborative research endeavors.
 This in turn resulted in an expansion of Torrey Pines Institute's research focus, including the successful recruitment of senior scientists in those fields.
 With the establishment of its new division, the Multiple Sclerosis National Research Institute, the Institute's reputation as a world leader in multiple sclerosis and other autoimmune disease research became solidified.

-Now in its 22nd year, Torrey Pines Institute is internationally recognized for its scientific contributions in a wide range of fields, including chemistry, multiple sclerosis, diabetes, immunology, infectious disease, heart disease, cancer vaccines and pain management, among others.
-The Institute has grown to include over 150 scientists, technicians and administrative staff, all of whom work in an environment that emphasizes personal and professional growth by encouraging the development of independent research ideas as well as the development of collaborative efforts with scientists throughout the world.
+Torrey Pines Institute is internationally recognized for its scientific contributions in a wide range of fields, including chemistry, multiple sclerosis, diabetes, immunology, infectious disease, heart disease, cancer vaccines and pain management, among others.
+Employees of the Institute work in an environment that emphasizes personal and professional growth by encouraging the development of independent research ideas as well as the development of collaborative efforts with scientists throughout the world.

 In 2006, Torrey Pines Institute embarked on an expansion into the State of Florida.
 This endeavor was made possible through the support of the State, the City of Port St. Lucie, St. Lucie County, the Economic Development Council of St. Lucie County, Tradition Development, LLC (Core Communities) and Florida Atlantic University.
 The Institute's headquarters in Florida is a 107,000 square foot, green-certified facility in the Florida Center for Innovation at Tradition in Port St. Lucie.